 - CELL’s projects have over the last ten years set the standard for marrying rigorous standards of traditional scholarship to the new possibilities opened up to us by the transformations in communication and information technologies.
 Here you can ﬁnd the research we’re pursuing right now, as well as older projects.

 - CELL equips its postgraduate students with the skills necessary to conduct and transmit their archival research.
-Courses in paleography, critical bibliography and information technology have been oﬀered in the past.
-The Director’s Seminar – convened by Professor Lisa Jardine – provides a weekly opportunity for the CELL community to come together and share their work in a productive, supportive and convivial atmosphere.
+Courses in paleography, critical bibliography and information technology are available.

 - We are very proud of the CELL community – not just members of our core research team, but our students, our alumni, our friends and our associates.
 Discover who we are and how we all make CELL one of the happiest corners of the academic world.